joshddunn/quick-command/README.md

 qc is a tool to define project-specific aliases of terminal commands.

-Currently, qc is only supported using the fish shell, but will be made more general in the future.
+Currently, qc is only supported using the fish shell on mac, but will be made more general in the future.

 ## Install